 Ragweed (Short/Commom) Allergy IgE Blood Test

-The ragweed (short/common) allergy IgE blood test measures the amount of allergen-specific IgE antibodies in the blood to detect an allergy to short or common ragweed.
+The Ragweed (Short/Common) Allergy IgE Blood Test measures IgE antibodies in the blood to detect an allergy to short or common ragweed.

-Allergy symptoms vary from one individual to the next ranging from mild to severe reactions, which can be experienced within minutes to hours after exposure.
+Individuals may order this test if they have experienced symptoms related to a ragweed allergy.
+Allergy symptoms vary from one individual to the next ranging from mild to severe reactions, which can occur within minutes to hours after exposure.
 Common symptoms of a ragweed allergy may include one or more of the following symptoms:

 - Sinus pressure causing facial pain